 Children study Spanish language and literature (and the language and literature of the autonomous region if applicable), mathematics, natural and social science (such as history, geography and biology), arts, a foreign language (and sometimes a second foreign language in the tercer ciclo) and physical education.
 All pupils have daily reading time.
 In the third cycle, they study Educación para la Ciudadanía, which is moral/social studies.
 You can chose whether or not you want your child to take religious (Catholic) education lessons when you join the school.

-There is no streaming in Spanish primary education; classes are all mixed ability, and parents can see teachers if they need to discuss their child's progress and problems.
+There is no streaming in primary education in Spain; classes are all mixed ability, and parents can see teachers if they need to discuss their child’s progress and problems.
 Homework can be given from the first year onwards, and examinations can start from around the third year of primary school.

 Children are regularly assessed and graded.
 Grades are: